gwastro/pycbc/docs/inference/sampler_api.rst

    samplers must implement, as they will be used by ``pycbc_inference``.
 (See `this tutorial <https://www.python-course.eu/python3_abstract_classes.php>`_ for a primer on abstract base classes.)
+2. All sampler classes must have a ``name`` attribute that is unique across all sampler classes in :py:mod:`pycbc.inference.sampler`.
+This name is used to reference the sampler throughout the code, and is how the user specifies which sampler to use in their config file.
+For example,
+   |EmceeEnsembleSampler|'s name is ``'emcee'``.
-2. Duplicate code should be avoided.
+3. Duplicate code should be avoided.
 If multiple samplers have common methods, those methods should be added to one or more support classes that the samplers can inherit from, in addition to |BaseSampler|.
 For example, all MCMC samplers need to be able to compute an autocorrelation length.
 That